-- Set wire rack to desired position.

-- Set the function knob to ROAST.

-- Set the temperature to the desired level.

-- Set the time, if desired. - If required to catch drips, place the baking tray one level below the toasting rack.
-The tray and the rack should be set at different levels for satisfactory air convection. - Always use a potholder or oven mitt when removing hot food from the oven. - See Convection/Conventional Oven Cooking Times/Baking Times charts on pages 23-24 for recommended roasting times and oven temperatures. - Please note that the heating elements work in conjunction with the convection fan.
+- Set the Function knob to Roast. - Set the temperature to the desired level. - Set the time, if desired. - If required to catch drips, place the baking tray one level below the toasting rack.
+The tray and the rack should be set at different levels for satisfactory air convection. - Always use a potholder or oven mitt when removing hot food from the oven. - See Convection/Conventional Oven Cooking Times chart on page 23 for recommended roasting times and oven temperatures. - Please note that the heating elements work in conjunction with the convection fan.
 They will cycle on and off simultaneously.